RAF Jurby: Incidents

 As with so many other RAF Stations, RAF Jurby was no stranger to accidents; the mountainous backbone of the Isle of Man was notorious for its blanket of mist, and to the inexperienced pilot this could easily lead to tragedy.
-RAF Jurby's position as being primarily a Training Station meant that the majority of pilots operating from the station were of low experience, and it is documented that in the three-year period to the end of 1942, there had been 31 aircraft involved in accidents, with the loss of 76 lives.
-The majority of these did involve aircraft from RAF Jurby, but the figures also include aircraft from other stations such as RAF Silloth and RAF Millom.
+RAF Jurby's position as being primarily a training station meant that the majority of pilots operating from the station were of low experience, and it is documented that in the three-year period to the end of 1942, there had been 31 aircraft involved in accidents, with the loss of 76 lives.
+The majority of them involved aircraft from RAF Jurby, but the figures also include aircraft from other stations such as RAF Silloth and RAF Millom.

-The first fatal wartime accident on Manx soil occurred on 3 January 1940, when an aircraft on a training flight from RAF Upper Heyford crashed into Snaefell in bad visibility, killing all three crew members.
+The first fatal wartime accident on Manx soil occurred on 1 January 1940, when an aircraft on a training flight from RAF Upper Heyford crashed into Snaefell in bad visibility, killing three of its four crew members.
 By mid 1941, fatal accidents were averaging one a month, and often involved the loss of life of several crew members.
 The Air Sea Rescue launches were kept on constant standby at the bombing and gunnery ranges.
 Even so, by the end of 1942 thirty-one lives had been lost in seven ditchings.

 The list below details several incidents either involving Jurby-based aircraft or aircraft from other bases which crashed at the airfield.